material-motion/material-motion/specifications/view_duplication.md

 This is the engineering specification for the Duplicator object.

-A Duplicator is responsible for creating an apparent replica of a visual element.
+A Duplicator creates apparent replicas of visual elements.
 An apparent replica does not necessarily need to be a functional replica.

 ---